jnbdz/ScrollBarCover/README.md

 This plugin is made to cover the scrollbar with a slider so you can style it.

+Works in: IE 8, FireFox, Safari and Google Chrome.

+Problems found in IE 6 and in Opera browsers.

 How to use
 ----------